michelebusta/MicroserviceWorkshops/Lab_Setup/Azure_ServiceFabric_Lab_Setup/Lab_Setup_For_ServiceFabric.md

 -   Local machine or a virtual machine configured with:

-    -   Visual Studio 2015 with Update 3 or later
+    -   Visual Studio 2015 with Update 3 or later with
     -   Azure SDK 2.9.1 or later for Visual Studio 2015
     -   Service Fabric SDK 2.4.145 (with Runtime 5.4.145) for use with Visual Studio 2015

+    -   Visual Studio 2017 with Azure Tools
+    -   Service Fabric SDK for 2017

     -   Azure PowerShell 1.0.0 or later